BuffaloWill/whoiswatcher/README.md

 ### Searching Historic Domains

-Let's say in the past I performed a WHOIS lookups using whoiswatcher on a large set of domains and stored the results to a JSON file.
-Later I want to come back and search through the entries using an updated watchlist:
+Let's say in the past we performed a WHOIS lookups using whoiswatcher on a large set of domains and stored the results to a JSON file.
+Later we want to come back and search through the entries using an updated watchlist:

 ```bash
 ./whoiswatcher -j results.json -w .newwatchlist.yaml